Plugily-Projects/plugily-projects.github.io/docs/buildbattle/support/faq.md

 All arenas on `waiting for players` stage: It will send players to a random arena

-One (or more) arenas are on `starting` stage: It will send players to the arena with the most players
+One (or more) arenas are on `starting` stage: It will send players to one random arena that is on starting stage

 ## How can I enable my old Scoreboard after leaving the game?